Code-Institute-Submissions/CI-project-one/README.md

 isolate issues and improve mobile responsiveness.
 - The app has been tested on various browsers, including Chrome, Firefox, Opera, and Safari.
 - The app was tested across many screen sizes, from very small to very large.
+- Some family members tested the app on their own devices and their recommendations, such as which band picture might be best for each page, were taken on board.
-- It is displaying as intended across various devices and in different browsers.
+- The app is displaying as intended across various devices and in different browsers.

 ### Issues

-- The author is not yet proficient in automated testing, and as such, was unable to adhere to a test driven development approach.
-- On the start quiz page, there is an issue where, on some screen sizes, the riddle card displays at a different height than the animal image cards.
-- There is some white space between the flashed messages and the navbar.
-As some pages use full size background images this pushes the images down a little.
-- There was an issue with full screen background images not taking up the full screen space on some smaller mobile screens.
-As a result, media queries were used to remove background images on some smaller mobile screens.
+- The logo image top left of each page only slides in from the left on the index page (when the page is loaded).
+It was originally intended that it would perform this action on every page.
+However, it only ever worked on the index page.
+After considerable time spent, and a discussion regards same with a mentor; the author was unable to fix the issue.
+Thus, a separate class was created for this style  so that it was unique to the index page.
+The remaining pages share another class, which does not include a slide in from left style.
+- On very large or very small screen sizes the band pictures may display as significantly more zoomed in or zoomed out.
+This isn't ideal as some band members, or band members heads may not be visible on viewports at either end of the scale.
+This could be addressed using image-editing software such as [Photoshop](https://www.photoshop.com) to create various photo sizes for various screen sizes, although it may be quite time consuming.
+- The embedded Youtube videos also show a logo of the Youtuber who has shared the content.
+It would be preferable aesthetically if these logos were not present.
+The author attempted to remove the logos with some custom styles, but was unsuccessful.

 </details>